Saturday, August 30, 2025

 The New Heaven and New Earth: The Eternal Kingdom

-At this point, New Jerusalem will descend from heaven, and God's eternal Kingdom will be established forever.
+At this point, New Jerusalem will descend from the new heaven, and God's eternal Kingdom will be established forever.
 The new creation will be free from sin, death, and suffering, and God will dwell with His people in perfect unity.
 This is the timeline of eternity, where time as we know it will cease, and the eternal reign of God will begin.

 A Personal Perspective on the Afterlife: Understanding the Three Zones